lordeber15/lordeber15/README.md

 <h1 align="center">Hi 👋, I'm Eberson Palomino</h1>
 <h3 align="center">Full Stack developer from Perú</h3>

+<p>I am a Full Stack Developer with a background in systems engineering and information, which has strengthened my skills in analysis and teamwork.
+I specialize in Front-End development and have knowledge in agile methodologies, GIT, data structures, algorithms, and CSS frameworks, Javascript, Express, React, Redux, NextJS, and Sequelize for database management.

+Throughout my experience, I have worked on Front-End application development using React, and on the Back-End with NodeJS.
+This combination has allowed me to develop key skills such as versatility, empathy, teamwork, and constant and independent learning.

+Additionally, although my English level is basic, I am willing to continue improving my skills in that aspect.

+If you are in need of a Full Stack developer capable of tackling challenges in both the Front-End and Back-End, along with a mindset of constant learning and strong teamwork skills, I would be delighted to contribute to your team.

+I am excited about the opportunities that web development has to offer and eager to continue growing as a professional in this field!</p>

 - 🌱 I’m currently learning **Oracle, Java, Typescrip,**

 - 💬 Ask me about **React, Javascript, Readux**